sijcai/Industrial-Product-Output/README.md

 # Industrial-Product-Output
-An interpolation framework based on the missForest method was developed to estimate missing values in industrial product output by integrating data on industrial output value, average employment, main business revenue, and main business cost across four industries.
+This project is based on R 4.3.0.
+Missforest model.R: Interpolation of industrial product output data.